 Which Capital One cards earn miles?

-As of now there are four Capital One credit cards that earn miles:
+As of now, here are the Capital One credit cards that earn miles:

 Can you combine Spark & Venture miles?

 Yes!
-If you have both the Capital One Spark Miles and Capital One Venture, you can combine the points you earn on both cards.
 That’s to say that you can transfer your Spark miles to your Venture account, or vice versa.

 You can do this directly on Capital One’s website under the “Rewards” section.
 There you’ll want to select the “Share Your Rewards” button.